victorialslocum/synsong/README.md

 ### A prompt-based playlist generator!

 Hi!
 I'm super excited for this project cause it's allowing me to explore some more NLP stuff.
 Synsong is an application that will generate a playlist based on a text prompt!
-It's still in the words, but here's a list of features.
+It's still in the works, but here's a list of features.

 - [x] 1-3 line text prompt analysis
 - [ ] large text analysis (using topic modeling?)